FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-dotnet-guide/main/SetupDotnet/Pages/Shared/_Layout.cshtml %}
 ```

 You also need to set up some services to specify how this page is protected.
-Create a `Startup.cs` file and add the following code:
+Create a `Startup.cs` file in the root directory of the `SetupDotnet` project and add the following code:

 ```csharp
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-dotnet-guide/main/SetupDotnet/Startup.cs %}